goodonone/celebrity-health-fitness-video-subscription/README.md

 ## Profile Page

 The Profile Page reflects the tier the customer is in, in a bold, large font.
-Apart from the free tier, this functions as a personal "mantra".
+Apart from the Free Tier, this functions as a personal "mantra".
 For example, Hi Shermon, You are MOTIVATED!
-Or for the third tier, Hi Shermon, You are ALL IN!
+Or for the Third Tier, Hi Shermon, You are ALL IN!

 **Free Tier Profile View:**
 <br/>